sukarnagarwal/PLDI23_Compound_Simulation/README.md

 The neccessary ubuntu version to run the gem-5 is >= 20.04.

+Untar the gem5_artifact and rename the folder to gem5

 Install all the neccessary libraries for the gem-5.

 To create docker (from util/dockerfiles/gcn-gpu inside the gem5 folder) run the following command: sudo docker build -t gcn-gpu2 .